-These plants conserve water and add pops of color for curb appeal.
+These drought-resistant flowering plants add pops of color for curb appeal.

 Colors: White, pink, yellow, and variegated

 Tip: These hardy plants grow in tangled, 3-foot-high mounds that make them look like shrubs.
 The big, trumpet-shaped flowers open in late afternoon and are fragrant into the evening, so plant them along walkways and exterior doors.

 Colors: Bright red, blue, pink, purple, yellow, variegated, and white (rare)

 Tip: There are more than 250 species of penstemon, so check for varieties well-adapted to your locale.
 Some species attract hummingbirds.
 Beard tongue tolerates low water, but needs good soil drainage.
 When shopping, “penstemon” is more commonly used than “beard tongue.”

 Colors: Pinkish petals and a magenta center; there are white and orange versions, too